cracyc/msdos-player/readme.txt

 If Tera Term PRO, PuTTY, or Windows telnet client (telnet.exe) is installed, it is automatically started and connected to MS-DOS Player.
-When you use Tera Term PRO or PuTTY, I recommend to disable "Line at Tiem" and enable "Character at Tiem".
+When you use Tera Term PRO or PuTTY, I recommend to disable "Line at Time" and enable "Character at Time".

 NOTE: When you run 32bit version of MS-DOS Player on Windows x64, MS-DOS Player will try to start 32bit version of telnet.exe in SysWOW64,